-Right now, in the heart of the primary season, as the national election takes center stage, Americans of all ages, faiths, political perspectives, and walks of life have brought the popular cry for change to Washington in a way that's been impossible to ignore: with nonviolent civil disobedience on a historic scale.
+Right now, as the national election takes center stage, Americans of all ages, faiths, political perspectives, and walks of life have brought the popular cry for change to Washington in a way that's been impossible to ignore: with nonviolent civil disobedience on a historic scale.

 The historic march and capitol sit-ins this April inspired millions of people across the country.
 But that was just a beginning.
 From here, we need to take the fight home to states across the union, challenging candidates and elected officials to take a side, lifting up those who declare their support for fundamental reforms to fix or democracy, and exposing those who refuse to do so as defenders of the corrupt status quo.
 We will disrupt their fundraisers, their debates, their press conferences, and ultimately, their chances at the polls.

 We have been able to focus the nation’s attention as never before on the urgency of this crisis, the existence of solutions to it, and the strength of the popular demand to enact them.
 Now, we will make this election a referendum on whether our democracy should belong to the People as a whole or to the billionaire class alone.

 That’s a referendum we can win, setting the stage to achieve fundamental reform that will give us — finally — the democracy for all we were promised.

 We know that this is no ordinary ask.
 But these are no ordinary times.